Science is evil...obviously

 Cremation doesn't cause suffering to the deceased (they're dead), and it might actually solve the problem of overcrowding in cemeteries.
 Ethics looks at what the facts are and then makes a decision based on the notion that suffering is to be avoided.
 If the deceased's family would be greatly upset at their loved one being cremated, ethics could still decide cremation was wrong, but if the family had no objection and the family actually wanted them to be cremated, ethics says go for it.

-Ethics are still based on the human opinion that we should do well as a species and end suffering, but it never claims to be objectively correct.
+Ethics are still based on the opinion that we should do well as a species and end suffering, but it never claims to be objectively accurate.
 It's interested in learning the facts and then making a decision as a result.
 And this is where Science does operate.

-Some of the most controverial ethical/moral issues we face today are things like abortion, euthanasia, animal-testing, vegetarianism, capital punishment and what to do with psychopaths.
-Morally, everyone might have personal opinions about each of these issues but that won't get the debate settled.
+Some of the most controversial ethical/moral issues we face today are things like abortion, euthanasia, animal-testing, vegetarianism, capital punishment and what to do with psychopaths.
+Morally, everyone might have opinions about each of these issues but that won't get the debate settled.